MolSSI/mmelemental/docs/src/design.rst

 is a realization of the former.
 See MMIC_ for a more in-depth description.

 .. image:: _static/mmic-comps.png
-   :scale: 65 %
+   :scale: 100 %
    :align: center

 Translation
 ===========
-For the purpose of converting between different data/file representations or translating between different specifications, mmic_translator_ can hook up to specific tactic components.
+For the purpose of converting between different data/file representations or translating between different specifications, mmic_translator_ can utilize specific tactic components.

 .. image:: _static/mmel-mmic.png
-   :scale: 60 %
+   :scale: 100 %
    :align: center